-This approach was used for a number of years and the KF scheme has performed quite well with it (e.g., Kuo et al. 1996; Wang and Seaman 1997;Gochis et al. 2002; Cohen 2002), but these precipitation efficiency relationships are difficult to reconcile with observations and cloud modeling studies.
+This approach was used for a number of years, and the KF scheme has performed very well with it (e.g., Kuo et al. 1996; Wang and Seaman 1997; Gochis et al. 2002; Cohen 2002), but these precipitation-efficiency relationships are difficult to reconcile with observations and cloud-modeling studies.
 The relationship introduced by Fritsch and Chappell (1980), wherein precipitation efficiency is inversely proportional to vertical wind shear, does not seem to be valid over a wide range of conditions (e.g., Weisman and Klemp 1982; Fankhauser 1988; Ferrier et al. 1996).
-Furthermore, one can argue that the additional term included by Zhang and Fritsch (1986), relating precipitation efficiency to cloud-base height, is not robust for general applications either.
-For example, a relatively high cloud base of 3 km can overlay a very dry, unstable convective boundary layer where significant evaporation is likely to occur, but it can also lie at the top of a stable, saturated boundary layer, as is often the case in nocturnal heavy rain events (e.g., Rochette and Moore 1996).
+Furthermore, one can argue that the additional term included by Zhang and Fritsch (1986), which relates precipitation efficiency to cloudbase height, is not robust for general applications either.
+For example, a relatively high cloud base of 3 km can overlie a very dry, unstable convective boundary layer in which significant evaporation is likely to occur, but it can also lie at the top of a stable, saturated boundary layer, as is often the case in nocturnal heavy-rain events (e.g., Rochette and Moore 1996).
 The height of cloud base, by itself, is not a reliable indicator of the evaporation rate below cloud base.
-Finally, even if these relationships were robust, the inverse of precipitation efficiency is not necessarily proportional to the local evaporation rate in the downdraft.
-For example, evaporation in the environment, but outside of lower tropospheric downdrafts, is generally neglected but could be significant (Kreitzberg and Perkey 1976; Emanuel 1991).
+Last, even if these relationships were robust, the inverse of precipitation efficiency is not necessarily proportional to the local evaporation rate in the downdraft.
+For example, evaporation in the environment, but outside of lower-tropospheric downdrafts, is generally neglected but could be significant (Kreitzberg and Perkey 1976; Emanuel 1991).

-Another problem with the KF downdraft formulation is the method of choosing the origination level of downdraft air.
-The starting level for the downdraft (level of minimum $\theta{es}$ - see section 2b) proves to be quite variable.
-It is not uncommon for this level to be as high as 300 hPa or as low as 850 hPa.
+Another problem with the KF downdraft formulation is the method for choosing the origination level of downdraft air.
+The starting level for the downdraft (level of minimum $\theta{es}$ ; see section 2b) proves to be variable.
+It is not uncommon for this level to be as high as 300 hPa (e.g., Fig. 2) or as low as 850 hPa.
 Yet the amount of condensate available for maintaining the specified relative humidity does not change as a function of origination level.
-For a given amount of condensate and the same detrainment level (usually the surface), a downdraft originating in the mid to upper troposphere is relatively "tall and skinny", while one starting closer to the surface would be comparatively "short and fat" with the original KF formulation.
+For a given amount of condensate and the same detrainment level (usually near the surface), a downdraft originating in the mid- to upper troposphere is relatively "tall and skinny" (i.e., has greater vertical depth but less mass flux at a given level), while one starting closer to the surface would be comparatively "short and fat" with the original KF formulation (e.g., compare the old and new downdraft mass flux profiles in Fig. 2).
 The corresponding ratios of downdraft to updraft mass flux near cloud base are relatively small (large) in the former (latter) case, implying larger (smaller) parameterized heating and drying rates.
-Furthermore, the mass of downdraft outflow in the subcloud layer is relatively small for taller updrafts and larger for those originating lower.
-Thus, the original KF downdraft formulation leads to inconsistent predictions of lower tropospheric heating and drying rates that are not justified by observational evidence or sound physical reasoning.
+Furthermore, the mass of downdraft outflow in the subcloud layer is relatively small for taller updrafts and is larger for those originating lower.
+Thus, the original KF downdraft formulation leads to inconsistent predictions of lower-tropospheric heating and drying rates that are not justified by observational evidence or sound physical reasoning.
 The same is true for the Fritsch and Chappell (1980) approach, although it is somewhat different.